Welcome to Gluten-Free Finder’s first travel blog!

 Author: Lisa Triggs, Media Director, Gluten-Free Food Program

-For this trip, we stayed at The Crane Resort, Barbados.
-If you appreciate architecture and just want to relax, or are travelling with other people, the Crane is for you.
-I should also mention that it is not an all inclusive resort, but they do offer breakfast packages when you book directly with the resort.
-We didn’t want an all inclusive for this trip because Barbados offers great local restaurants, beaches and activities outside of the resort that we wanted to experience.
-Since we booked one bedrooms, we also had a full kitchen available to us to prepare our own meals.
-The Crane is about a 10 minute drive from a big grocery store, so we went shopping for some breakfast items and snacks to have on hand.
+For our first gluten-free travel blog, we are featuring The Crane Resort, Barbados.
+If you appreciate architecture and just want to relax, or are travelling with others, the Crane is the perfect place to go.
+We should also mention that it is not an all inclusive resort, but they do offer breakfast packages when you book directly with the resort.
+For this trip we wanted to experience Barbados great local restaurants, beaches and activities.
+We booked rooms with a full kitchen so that we could prepare some of our own meals.
+The resort is about a 10 minute drive from a big grocery store, so we took a taxi into town for items to have on hand.

 The Property